 “This is a grave injustice, but unfortunately it is not a surprise to me—from the very beginning [of my arrest] it was clear that there was fabrications and trumped-up accusations.”

-She signed off the letter “Professor of Melbourne University and an innocent political prisoner.”
+She signed the letter, “Professor of Melbourne University and an innocent political prisoner.”

 Moore-Gilbert’s most immediate concern is with her simple survival in prison.
 She has repeatedly written to authorities requesting better access to medication and for money to buy personal items and food she can safely eat—she is allergic to much of the prison’s food.
 She says she needs about $50 a month to survive.